-A gentleman came into the shop asking me to solve a mystery.
+A gentleman came into the shop asking us to solve a mystery.
 He and his wife used to drink what they called Queen Mary’s Darjeeling, over 25 years ago, but hadn’t been able to find it for several years.
-It used to be made by Twinings, but that was all he could tell me about it.
-Now I love a mystery, so I set to to find this elusive blend, and there’s actually quite a story behind this tea.
+It used to be made by Twinings, but that was all he could tell us.
+Now we love a mystery, so set to to find this elusive blend, and there’s actually quite a story behind this tea.

 It was indeed Queen Mary’s favourite tea, which she kept locked away in a cupboard, and is a blend of Keemun and Darjeeling, which was launched in 1916 and only discontinued in 2007 – which explains why he is unable to find it.

 The tea was described as having a muscatel flavour, with spicy undertones, so we blended our Margaret’s Hope Darjeeling with Keemun Gold, which has resulted in a lovely tea.

 Origins: Margaret’s Hope Tea Gardens, Darjeeling (India) and Keemun (China)